WarakornFluke/WarakornFluke/README.md

 - 👋 Hi, I’m @WarakornFluke from Bangkok , Thailand
 - 👀 I’m interested in Data science
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Healthcare and Education.
+- 💞️ I’m looking in branch of Healthcare and Education.
 - 📫 How to reach me
 Facebook : Warakorn Fluke
 - Thank you for a look at my profile.